ingwinlu/www.heroicdebugging.biz/content/sysadmin/07_cloud_hosting.md

 Title: Building and Hosting your static site in the Cloud
 Tags: howto, pelican, cloud, github, travis, cloudflare
-Date: 2015-01-29 19:21:52
+Date: 2015-01-29 16:44:00
-Status: draft

-This will be a short Howto on how to host your static site for free via [gh-pages], build it via [travis-ci] and deliver it via [cloudflare].
+This will be a short howto on how to host your static site for free via [gh-pages], build it on [travis-ci] and deliver it with [cloudflare].
 I'll try to keep it simple, linking to the respective sites instead of doing a `whatdoIhavetotypehere` kind of guide, since those usually end up making problems as soon as one of the mentioned sites changes things.

 You also don't have to do everything in this guide to benefit from other parts, it is completely reasonable if you want to host and build your files locally, but want to speed up delivery via [cloudflare] for example.